 - The council's vision, strategic plans, priorities and targets are developed through robust mechanisms, and in consultation with the local community and other key stakeholders, and are clearly articulated and disseminated. - Arrangements are in place to enable the council to engage with all sections of the community effectively.
-These arrangements recognise that different sections of the community have different priorities and there are explicit processes for dealing with these competing demands. - The council has undertaken significant stakeholder engagement as part of the preparation of the local plan. - The 'life in Wyre' survey was refreshed during 2016. - An action in the business plan for 2016/17 is to 'support elected members and parish and town councils to improve neighbourhoods' thorough empowering communities and encouraging active citizenship. - The 'together we make a difference network' has recently been formed which is essentially asset based community development.
-This informal membership network led by the council is made up of council officers, elected members and partners from all sectors with the aim to enable local people to make a difference in their local communities.
+These arrangements recognise that different sections of the community have different priorities and there are explicit processes for dealing with these competing demands. - In February 2018 a Digital Hub was launched at Fleetwood Market in partnership with the Citizens Advice Bureau to provide additional support to residents to help them develop their digital skills. - The council has undertaken significant stakeholder engagement as part of the preparation of the local plan. - The council commissions a biennial 'Life in Wyre' survey.
+The last survey took place in 2016. - A 'together we make a difference network' is in place which is essentially asset based community development.
+This informal membership network led by the council is made up of council officers, elected Members and partners from all sectors with the aim to enable local people to make a difference in their local communities. - A consultation portal is available which lists details on the consultations that are taking place across the Borough.